-As a result, the association isn’t equipped to deal with the constant disruption and change in the marketplace.
+As a result, the organization isn’t equipped to deal with the constant disruption and change in the marketplace.
 Even worse, data and technology aren’t used as effectively as they could be to deliver value to the members and community.

-The IT model has changed in the for-profit world—but many associations are still living in the past with on-premise servers and IT ‘leadership’ whose focus is on keeping the network running.
+The IT model has changed in the for-profit world—but many associations and nonprofits are still living in the past with on-premise servers and IT ‘leadership’ whose focus is on keeping the network running.
 Meanwhile, their colleagues in other departments are increasingly using cloud-based technology.
 Those colleagues need a new type of IT support: in-house technology consultants, not sys admins.

 The old version of IT leadership no longer serves your organization.
 You need 21st century IT leadership—technology professionals with a CIO mindset.
-In fact, it’s more important to have a CIO mindset than to have a fulltime CIO on staff.
+In fact, it’s more important to have a CIO mindset than to have a full-time CIO on staff.

 Technology professionals with a CIO mindset are focused on strategic, not operational, concerns.
 For example, their mission is to understand and share:

 - How technology, processes, and people can work together to serve the business needs of their staff and the business objectives of the organization.